 Since the 19th century, a claim has been staked on behalf of the Phoenicians.
-The Phoenicians Before Columbus Expedition is sailing a replica of a Phoenician ship from the Mediterranean across the Atlantic in an attempt to establish that the Phoenicians may have reached the Americas as long ago as the 10th-century B.C.E.
+In 2019 The Phoenicians Before Columbus Expedition set sail in a replica of a Phoenician ship from the Mediterranean across the Atlantic in an attempt to establish that the Phoenicians may have sailed to the “New World” as long ago as the 10th-century B.C.E.

 There is no compelling archaeological evidence that the Phoenicians ever reached the Americas.
 The Paraiba inscription1, found in Brazil in 1872, was written in Phoenician, describing the voyage of ten Phoenician vessels, one of which was cast astray and then unintentionally crossed the Atlantic.
 As Frank Moore Cross explained in “Phoenicians in Brazil?” published in Biblical Archaeology Review, January/February 1979, the writing was too completely preserved, the mix of characteristics of Phoenician writing across various time periods impossible for an authentic inscription.
 Cross concluded unequivocally that the Paraiba inscription was a forgery.
 Various other indicators, from coins that showed the Americas to pre-Columbus Hebrew in the Southeastern U.S. have also failed to hold up under close scientific scrutiny.

 However, such a voyage is difficult to disprove.
 As Dan L. Davis discussed in “Sailing the Open Seas,” published in Archaeology Odyssey, January/February 2003, ancient mariners did not hug the land on their trade voyages, as had generally been presupposed.
 The Phoenicians, among others, sailed into the Ocean Deserts of the Mediterranean–vast areas where no coastline was visible–on a regular basis.
 The Iron Age Phoenicians were the most famous ancient mariners.
-If circumstances were right, or very wrong, a Phoenician trading ship could possibly have ended up lost in the Atlantic, and might even theoretically have reached the Americas.
+If circumstances were right, or very wrong, a Phoenician trading ship could possibly have ended up lost in the Atlantic, and might even theoretically have sailed to the “New World”.

-Undaunted by the lack of evidence, the Phoenicians Before Columbus Expedition has set out to “prove” that Phoenicians reached the Americas by sailing a traditional Phoenician ship, and blogging their route and experience.
+Undaunted by the lack of evidence, the Phoenicians Before Columbus Expedition set out in 2019 to “prove” that Phoenicians reached the Americas by sailing a traditional Phoenician ship, and blogging their route and experience.
 The Phoenicia was modeled on a wreck dating to around 600 B.C.E., found in the Mediterranean.
 It was built using traditional methods and materials that would have been available at the time.
-The ship has already completed a successful 20,000 mile voyage, circumnavigating Africa in 2010.
+The ship had already completed a successful 20,000 mile voyage, circumnavigating Africa in 2010.

-As of this writing, (October 10, 2019) the Phoenicia is approaching Gibraltor, preparing to continue its voyage west.
-Even if the actual Phoenicians never reached the Americas, the journey demonstrates their impressive boat-building skills.
+The Phoenicia, after 39 days at sea, did in fact reach the Dominican Republic on December 31st, 2019.
+Even if the actual Phoenicians never reached the Americas, the journey demonstrates their impressive boat-building skills, and their capability to have done so.
 There is good reason they were famous mariners.

 1Paraiba Inscription: This tracing of Ladislau Neto’s copy of the purported Phoenician inscription was discovered in the 1960’s in a scrapbook belonging to Wilberforce Eames, director of the New York Public Library at the end of the last century.